sadensmol/facebook-audience-network-ane/README.md

 **For Android**:
 - Replace `AudienceNetwork.jar` in `android/libs` with a newer version.
 - Update `android/platform.xml` with any new android libraries that the newer version might be dependent on.
 Android libraries can be added under the _packagedDependencies_ tag.
 The actual `.jar` files can be added to the `andorid/libs` directory.

+New versions of Facebook Audience Network SDK contain .AAR archive.
+Just unpack it as zip file and add classes.jar file to `android/libs` directory.
+Rename it to `AudienceNetwork.jar`.

+Copy all resources to `src-resources` folder.
+They will be automatically added to the build.

 After making the necessary modifications, build the new ANE by following the [building](#building) instructions below.